6 Top Energy Efficiency Benefits For Businesses in 2020

 More stringent regulations for businesses will come into play as we get closer to 2050.
 This means that businesses choosing to take action now will be in a far better position than those that don’t.
 The government have already discussed introducing mandatory operational energy ratings, such as Display Energy Certificates (DEC), for all commercial buildings.
 It is highly likely that businesses could face strict financial punishments if they do not commit to reducing their impact, so there’s no harm in starting early.
 The Energy Legislation Hub is a great place to look if you’d like to see the regulations businesses in the UK already need to comply with.

 Business energy efficiency can be difficult, but there are so many benefits for a company that takes it seriously.
 Sure, using less energy can reduce your business energy costs, but an effective energy efficiency strategy can also improve your brand’s reputation, protect your business against volatile energy markets, improve employee productivity and help save the planet.

 With governments worldwide setting carbon reduction targets and the introduction of stricter energy use regulations looking more likely than ever before, there is no better time to start improving your businesses energy efficiency.
-If you’re just starting out, we’d recommend checking out our Ultimate Guide to Energy Management in 2020.
+If you’re just starting out, we’d recommend checking out our Ultimate Guide to Energy Management.